inxtamm/inxtamm/README.md

 - 👋 Hi, I’m @inxtamm
-- 👀 I’m interested in cybersecurity, penetration testing.
+- 👀 I’m interested in gamedev.
 I have also made some games in python.
-- 🌱 I’m currently learning cybersecurity, penetration testing in tryhackme.
+- 🌱 I’m currently working on imporving my game development skills in godot and drawing in aseprite.